Five e-learning priorities for universities

 Having an integrated system is key to enabling virtual and social learning: system integration across your environment and single sign-on (SSO) with multi-factor authentication (MFA) all serve to provide convenience and a positive user experience (UX) for your students.

-Typical integration and SSO architecture in a large university
+Typical SSO architecture in a large university

 Earlier this year we created an Authentication Series of blogs and videos to provide some insight into this important aspect of an optimal learning environment: